orlamadden/personafy/README.md

 #### Add new occupation and industry

-- Users can add new occupations and industries to the database.
+- Give users the ability to create new job titles and industries and submit them to the database.
 This will give users more options when creating user personas.

 #### Content submission

 - I would like to add a form where users can submit useful videos, articles and other resources that might be useful for creating user personas.
 The submission would be reviewed by an admin (me) before published.

+#### Admin dashboard

+- When a user is signed in, I would like to create a personalised dashboard for them, containing add/edit/delete user persona functionality in one place, how many user personas they have created and join date.

 ## Technologies Used